osm-fr/osmose-backend/doc/0-Index.md

 The MapCSS code is compiled into Python using `mapcss2osmose.py` from the `mapcss` directory.

 ### Osmose Analyzers
-This kind of analyzer concern more complex checks.
+This kind of analyzer handles more complex checks.
 It can deal with geometries using [PostGIS](https://postgis.net/docs/reference.html) functions.
 It can also validate tags, topological or semantics relation between objects.

 The main part of the rules are written in SQL.